jahbini/mlx-mlxtrain-starter/README.md

+> ⚡️ Built with the help of OpenAI’s ChatGPT, iteratively co-developed into a working training pipeline.
 > ### Explanation and Apology
 > I am NOT an expert in AI, or Python, or Notebooks, However I found I needed to train my M4 Mac with some journals I had written.
 >